High Lane (film): Plot

 Rain pours as the group ropes themselves together and searches for Fred.
 Karine, at the end of the rope, is hit by an arrow through the chest; when she pulls her rope, she finds that it has been cut.
 A shocked Chloé notices and tries to rush towards her, but Karine is suddenly pulled and dragged away.
 Chloé, distraught, tries to find her, and Loïc insists that they should abandon Fred and Karine to escape.
 As they continue on they find a cabin in the forest and enter; inside, a naked and bloodied Fred is lying on a slab, and though Chloé tries to save him, he dies shortly after from shock and his wounds; Loïc covers his body with a sheet.

-Guillaume finds a door to the basement and goes down to find Fred's bag; there he also finds animal pelts, shackles, hunting equipment, and hanging decapitated heads.
+Guillaume finds a door to the basement and goes down to find Fred's bag; there he also finds animal pelts, shackles, hunting equipment, and hanging severed heads.
 On the wall is the name "Anton."
 Guillaume realizes that the poacher, named Anton, must live alone in the cage, but when he tries to tell Loïc, the latter refuses to listen.
 Loïc pushed Guillaume down the stairs to the basement, accidentally knocking him unconscious.
 Loïc locks him in the basement and tries to tell Chloé to leave with him (with the lie that Guillaume was trying to abandon the both of them), but Chloé, disturbed at his behavior, refuses.
 Anton suddenly returns with Karine's corpse, and Chloé is briefly knocked unconscious as Loïc ineffectually grapples with Anton.
 Chloé regains consciousness and helps Loïc fight Anton, but when she manages to get an advantage over Anton and looks to her boyfriend to help, the cowardly Loïc flees with a flare, leaving her to die.
 Chloé is quickly overpowered by Anton.